bkeepers/bkeepers.github.io/_posts/2015/2015-11-16-carbon-automobiles-bebop-fashion.md

 ## Automobiles

-In the early 1900s, the most cutting edge startups in the country were trying to popularize a technology called “the automobile”, which had been an idea that existing for nearly 100 years.
+In the early 1900s, the most cutting edge startups in the country were trying to popularize a technology called “the automobile”.

 <img alt="Notice: Users, Agents, Importers, Dealers and Manufacturers of Gasoline Automobiles" src="/images/osos/selden-notice.jpg" class="pull-right">